hewliyang/fyp-typst/related-work.typ

 On VCC 2016 however, NISQA with transfer learning outperforms MOSNet with a system-level correlation of 0.96 compared to 0.92.
 The authors conduted ablations and found that the model without pre-training achieves a similar correlation of 0.93.

 Note that the results claimed were computed based on the earlier CNN-BiLSTM architecture.

+While the relatively poorer stimuli level performance on unseen data puts into question the reliability of it's predictions, in practice it is still useful to use in conjunction with other objective or subjective metrics in a multivariate evaluation system.